hypothesis/client/docs/publishers/config.rst

    .. option:: onLoginRequest

      ``function``.
-A JavaScript function that the Hypothesis client will call in order to login (for example, when the user clicks a login button in the Hypothesis client's sidebar).
+A JavaScript function that the Hypothesis client will call in order to log in (for example, when the user clicks a log in button in the Hypothesis client's sidebar).

      This setting can only be set using :js:func:`window.hypothesisConfig`.